abhaychill/ai-incident-response/README.md

 🚀 Project Overview

 This AI-powered IT Incident Response System automatically classifies IT incidents using Claude v2 on Amazon Bedrock, stores them in AWS DynamoDB, and provides a React.js dashboard to visualize incident severity levels.
+The code included in this repo just includes the backend and refrains from posting any code that may contain sensitive data.

 ✅ Features:
     🧠 AI-Powered Classification → Uses Claude v2 (Amazon Bedrock) to classify incidents as CRITICAL, HIGH, MEDIUM, or LOW.